tiffzny/tiffzny.github.io/baby-shower.md

 ### Can I ship things directly to you?

 In the US, bring them to the shower with you on Aug 22!
-Or, you can drop-off or ship to my Mom's home (Moline, IL).
+Or, you can drop-off or ship to Tiffany's Mom's home (Moline, IL).

 To Canada, you can ship directly to our home (Dartmouth, NS).

-In order to not publish our addresses on the public internet... reach out to Tiffany or Blair, my Dad (Jason), my Mom (Kris), or my cousin Ashlee via various means to get specific addresses if you need! ❤️
+In order to not publish our addresses on the public internet... reach out to Tiffany or Blair, Tiffany's Dad (Jason) or Mom (Kris), or Tiffany's cousin Ashlee via various means to get specific addresses if you need! ❤️

 ### It looks like you're missing some items on your registry...
 What do you already have?